Friday, April 3, 2026

 The location of the fief gave the castle a specific role.
 In peace it was a popular place for relaxation and hunting and the locals instead of work obligations provided services for visitors to the castle.
 The castle remained a favourite place to rest even during the entire reign of King Matthias Corvinus.
 During wartime, the castle had a very important defensive position and was often attacked.
 In the second half of the 16th century, the castle played an important role in anti-Turkish battles.
 At that time, a new fortification was added to the castle, comprising four corner towers and manned by a permanent military crew.
 In 1605, the castle was briefly occupied by Stefan Bockay’s rebels.

-It later became the private property of feudal families, first the Csáky family, then from 1690 the Esterházy family until the end of feudalism.
-The Esterházy family changed the character of the estate into a manor house and thus very little was preserved of its original architecture – only the Gothic chapel and part of the fortification.
-The castle was last restored in the second half of the 19th century.
-During the Second World War, it was damaged and burnt down to a large extent.
-In 2009, the castle ruins were purchased by Baron Daniel von Rechitar, the current Grand Master of the reconstituted Order.
+It subsequently became the private property of feudal families, first the Csáky family, then the Esterházy family from 1690 to 1720.
+The Esterházy family changed the character of the property into a manor house, and therefore very little of its original architecture was preserved – only the Gothic chapel and part of the fortification.

 In September 2014, the castle was completely renovated by the owners, maintaining the old Gothic style.
 Current residence of the Grand Master and seat of the Grand Magistry’s offices.